IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 </figure>

 Informed by these examples and others, the IHE CCG Profile **constrains** the content that may be employed to define CCG logic.
-In the base CCG specification, an approach is favoured that allows care logic to take into account both patient health data *and* contextual attributes of the care encounter:
+The base CCG content specification is defined in Volume-3 of this Profile.
+In this base content specification, an approach is favoured that allows care logic to take into account both patient health data *and* contextual attributes of the care encounter:

-- In the base specification (Volume-3 of this Profile) CCG logic based on **person-centric content** is defined in terms of the IHE International Patient Summary (**IPS**) Profile (*Complete* Option).
+- In the base specification, **person-centric content** is defined in terms of the IHE International Patient Summary (**IPS**) Profile (*Complete* Option).
 The Complete Option stipulates that *optional* sections of an IPS document be instead treated as “required if known”.
 In this way,